Storyflow Logo

 Characters are not biographies.
 They are contradictions in motion.
 AI can scaffold the biographical fields (name, age, role, backstory) faster than you can type them.
 What AI cannot do is invent the specific contradiction that makes the character a character.
 The judgment is yours.
 The time savings are AI's.

-I have built character profiles for documentary subjects (where the characters are real people who already exist) and consulted on novelists shifting from biographical character work to contradiction-first character work.
-The pattern that has held is that AI accelerates the load-bearing five fields by 70%, leaving the contradiction-invention work for the writer.
+I have built character profiles for documentary subjects (real people who already exist) and consulted with novelists shifting from biographical character work to contradiction-first work.
+The pattern that holds: AI accelerates the five load-bearing fields, leaving the contradiction-invention work for the writer.

 For the definitional pillar, see The 12 Best Tools for Character Development in 2026 (We Tested Them All).
 For the related bible workflow, see How to Build a Story Bible with AI.

-The 2010 character development workflow was a Word document with twenty biographical fields.
-Writers filled in name, age, hair color, favorite food, defining childhood memory, and twenty other fields, then wondered why the character felt flat.
-The fields were biographical filler; none of them decided what the character does on page 47.
+The 2010 character development workflow was a Word document with twenty biographical fields: name, age, hair color, favorite food, defining childhood memory.
+Writers filled them all in, then wondered why the character felt flat.
+The fields were filler; none of them decided what the character does on page 47.

 The 2026 workflow strips the fields back to five that actually matter, and uses AI to scaffold them.
 Want is the external goal.
 Need is the internal goal.
 Contradiction is the defining tension.
 Voice is how the character talks.
 Red lines are what the character would never do.
 These five decide everything the character does.